About the project

 Materials from schools that took part in the Making My Place in the World project including lesson plans, teaching resources and evaluations.

-Career aspirations - by talking to professionals such as architects, town planners and developers, the project also aims to inspire students about the range of career options available to them connected with creating and improving places.
+Career aspirations – by talking to professionals such as architects, town planners and developers, the project also aimed to inspire students about the range of career options available to them connected with creating and improving places.

 Influence in the local community – by meeting with councillors and local residents, students would realise that they can influence change within their own communities.

 The Making My Place in the World project was evaluated by Geoff Bright, Education and Social Research Institute at Manchester Metropolitan University, in December 2012.